simpleshue/misc/docs/running/warmup_cooldown.md

     * High knees
     <iframe width="560" height="600" src="https://www.youtube.com/embed/IdIlyOKozx4" title="How To Do High Knees #runningdrills #shorts" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+### Warm-up before race

+For races shorter than full marathon, it is often beneficial to warm up sufficiently before the race, e..g, some slow jogging, or dynamic stretching (note, stretching may weaken muscles temporarily).

+For full marathon or longer races, glycogen reserve is an important factor to consider.
+Many runners  use the first mile as a warmup.
+To faster runners, some gentle warm up might be helpful while balancing the two is tricky.

 ## Cool-down

 Mostly static stretch